The Law Foundation has established a fund of $100,000 per year to support legal research in British Columbia.

 The Foundation seeks Letters of Intent for proposals for one-time projects.

-To be eligible for funding, a project must fall within the Law Foundation’s legal research fund objectives of advancing the knowledge of law, social policy and the administration of justice, through the identification of areas and issues needing study, and the encouragement and support of projects to address those needs.
+- To be eligible for funding, a project must fall within the Law Foundation’s legal research fund objectives of advancing the knowledge of law, social policy and the administration of justice.

 Grant size: The maximum amount available for each project is $20,000.

-Application process: To be considered, please submit a Letter of Intent by September 21, 2012 for consideration at the November Law Foundation meeting, by mail, courier, or fax.
-Please do not e-mail Letters of Intent.
+Application process: To be considered, please submit a Letter of Intent by September 9, 2016 for consideration at the November Law Foundation meeting, by mail, courier, or fax or email.

 The Letter of Intent, which should be no more than 3 pages long, should contain the following information: